Gyu-Seok0/Gyu-Seok0.github.io/_news/announcement1.md

 related_posts: false
 ---

-I'm working as a visiting researcher under the guidance of Prof.<a href="https://jundongli.github.io/"> Jundong Li </a> at the University of Virginia (UVA).
+I'm working as a visiting researcher under the guidance of <a href="https://jundongli.github.io/"> Prof. Jundong Li </a> at the University of Virginia.